Pyrite Metaphysical Properties

 In a different type of use, the Incas learned to take advantage of this shiny stone’s nature, and polished it into mirrors.
 Native Americans used pyrite, too, and they trusted it helped shamans gain necessary insight and power.
 They also believed that pyrite could benefit the whole cardiovascular system by removing toxins.

 Pyrite was also popular in Victorian Britain.
 It was commonly used in wheel-lock guns until the invention of the flintlock (the ignition system).

 Energetic and Metaphysical Properties of Pyrite

-Pyrite is a fire stone, and hence, it will work perfectly for the fire signs Aries, Leo, and Sagittarius.
+Pyrite is a fire stone, and hence, it will perfectly complement the fire signs Aries, Leo, and Sagittarius.
 It’s also known as a healing stone for the two lower chakras: svadhishthana (the sacral chakra) and manipura (the solar plexus chakra).
 When these chakras are not in balance (either underactive or overactive), one way to help bring them back into balance is with with a warm-colored stone, such as pyrite.

 Our emotions go in pair with our relationships; so often, when the solar plexus chakra is not balanced, the sacral chakra suffers, too – and vice versa.
 Pyrite is likely to help with both.

 If any of your relationships aren't healthy, pyrite is said to be helpful in either healing them, or in letting them go.

 Pyrite is said to create a shield against manipulative behavior, destructive criticism, and controlling attitudes.
 It may even help you remain calm and resolve difficult situations.

 This stone is said to be helpful in stabilizing your energy, as well as the energy of people around you.